 September (and fall in general) is all around a pretty solid month to travel around Europe, and Belgium in September is no exception.

-September is hands down the best time to visit Belgium and more importantly, Brussels.
-On average, September brings fewer tourists and more moderate weather.
+September is hands down one of my favourite times to visit Belgium and more importantly, Brussels.

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!